 Ten years later, through a retired pastor at my church, I met Mr. Okullo Walter, a man filled with Christ like love.
 He operated a FOHOW branch in Gulu and took me through some of the products they used for treating stroke.
 The full treatment package would cost me Ugx.3, 000,000 — an amount I did not have.
 Nonetheless, he offered me a free massage session using the Wonder Meridians massage machine although it cost Ugx.
 80,000.

 My muscles started straightening and loosening up and I realized a little improvement.
-Four months later, through another session, my walking equally refined!
-Granted there is a visible change, my hand is not responsive.
+Four months later, through another session, my walking also improved.
+However, granted the visible change, my hand is not responsive.
 Mr. Okullo believes I can recover within a few months if only I paid for the full treatment inclusive of medicine and weekly massages.

-Now that there is a silver lining in the dark cloud hovering over my life, I want to go back to school to do catering and upgrade to nutrition; but I cannot cater with one functioning hand!
-I pray that God uses you to enable me get treatment, resume school, achieve my dream of attaining a lost education and rewrite my story!
+Now that there is a silver lining in the dark cloud hovering over my life, I want to go back to school, study catering and upgrade to nutrition; but I cannot cater with one functioning hand.
+I pray that God uses you to enable me get treatment, resume school, achieve my dream of attaining a lost education and rewrite my story.